intel-wired-ethernet/nic_tdd/README.md

 ```

 The "legacy" target will build the driver without iflib support.
 For 10.x hosts (i.e. \_\_FreeBSD\_version < 1100110), it is not necessary (at this time) to specify this target.
 In any case where iflib is disabled, the iflib "shim" will kick in.
 The **if\_nic.c** source file will be primarily developed as an iflib driver with updates to the shim performed as iflib evolves.

+For the mock files, most of the header files are untouched, but some required modification due to code being originally wrapped with \_KERNEL flag.
+Instead of exposing a lot of code by defining that flag, it seemed wise to rather copy-paste that code outside of the flag.
+To view those areas, grep for "NIC\_TDD" in the tree.